Shipping Cost from China to USA in 2026

 The break-even point depends on destination fees and your cargo density, not only CBM.

-West Coast Ports vs East Coast Ports: Why the Quote Changes
+West Coast vs East Coast Shipping Costs from China

 Port choice impacts both total cost and shipping time.
 It also changes inland routing, appointment availability, and exposure to storage-related charges.